abdel-elsayed/React-Redux-Bank/README.md

 # React/Redux Bank Web Application
 This project is part of Tech Talent Pipeline Full-Satck web-development bootcamp.

-Built using react, react router, redux.
+Built using react, react router, and redux.

 ## Code-sandbox link to view and test the project